-Inside the guard there must be a socket into which the bodywire is plugged, whatever system is used.
+Inside the guard there must be a socket into which the bodycord is plugged, whatever system is used.

-The two sockets of the bodywire plug must be in direct contact with the body of the guard, making a closed electrical circuit through the bodywire, the reel and the cable connecting the reel to the scoring apparatus.
+The two sockets of the bodycord plug must be in direct contact with the body of the guard, making a closed electrical circuit through the bodycord, the reel and the cable connecting the reel to the scoring apparatus.